tartar121/CCINFOM-S17-11-DBAPP/README.md

-# CCINFOM-S17-12-DBAPP

-## Pharmacy Management System
+# Pharmacy Management System
-This repository contains the database application project for the CCINFOM S17 (Information Management) course at De La Salle University.
+This repository contains the database application project in partial fulfillment for the **CCINFOM (Information Management)** course at **De La Salle University.**
 The system is built using Java and SQL to provide a structured solution for managing a pharmacy's complex data.

 ## Key Features